 Introduction to defined benefit plans

 Accounting for defined benefits plans is complex and usually requires a valuation prepared by an actuary using a projected unit credit method.
-This includes attributing benefit to periods of service and making actuarial assumptions, such as salary increase rate, employee turnover, mortality rate and cost trends for benefits in kind.
+This includes attributing benefit to periods of service and making actuarial assumptions.
 Defined benefit plans are governed by paragraphs IAS 19.55-152.

-Below is a simplistic example of calculating an expense and obligation relating to a defined benefit plan for a single employee.
-More discussion is included in the sections that follow.
+Below is an example of calculating an expense and obligation relating to a defined benefit plan for a single employee.
+More discussion follows.

 John Smith joins the company on 31 December 20X0.
 All employees of this company are entitled to a one-off retirement payment that is 3-months’ worth of their monthly salary upon retirement.
 The table below presents a simple example of calculating an expense and obligation relating to a defined benefit plan for a single employee.
 You can download an excel file with all calculations.

-Summary of facts and assumptions for this example:
+Summary of facts and assumptions for this example is presented below:

 - John Smith joins the company on 31 Dec 20X0

-– John is 59 when he joins the company
+- John is 59 years old when he joins the company

 - John will be eligible for retirement on 31 Dec 20X6